EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/08-truenas.md

  * Click `System`
  * Click `Email`
  * Enter the `Outgoing Mail Server` address
- * Verify the corrent port, TLS setting, and authentication settings (if applicable)
+ * Verify the correct port, TLS setting, and authentication settings (if applicable)
  * Send a test mail to ensure mail is functional.
 It will send it to the email address you set for the `root` user.
  * Click `Save`